MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/schedule-owner-for-shift-management.md

 ms.date:
 ---

+# Overview of team owner, schedule owner, and team member roles in Shifts

-# Roles in Shifts
+Use roles to define your frontline managers and workers in Shifts Roles in Shifts

 ## Overview

-In Shifts, there are two user personas based on a user's responsibilities within a team: frontline manager and frontline worker.
+In Shifts, there are two user personas&mdash;frontline manager and frontline worker&mdash;based a user's responsibilities and activities within a team.
+This article explains the user personas and how to use roles in Shifts and Teams to define your frontline mangers and workers.

 - **Frontline managers** are responsible for the creation and overall management of their team’s schedule and requests.
 They're part of the frontline workforce with managerial responsibilities.
 A frontline manager in Shifts requires one of the following roles: